Here Are the Best Apples for Baking and Eating, Ranked

-If only there weren't 7,500 varieties of apples in the world!
-Even though many of them have provocative names like Ashmead's Kernel, Westfield Seek-No-Further, Delikates, Stayman, Criterion, and the twin lovers of industry, Enterprise and Wealthy, it would be nigh-impossible to try every apple out there.
-(I still haven't been able to get my hands on the elusive Cosmic Crisp.
-Apple hive, help me!)
-So I limited my taste test to a selection from the US Apple Association's list of the popular varieties in America, which collectively account for 90 percent of domestic sales, plus a handful of other regionally abundant apple varieties that would have been weird not to include.
+If only there weren’t 7,500 varieties of apples in the world!
+Even though many have provocative names like Ashmead’s Kernel, Westfield Seek-No-Further, Delikates, Stayman, Criterion, and the twin lovers of industry, Enterprise and Wealthy, it would be nigh-impossible to try every apple out there.
+So I limited my taste test to a selection from the U.S. Apple Association’s list of the popular varieties in America, which collectively account for 90% of domestic sales, plus a handful of other regionally abundant apple varieties that would have been weird not to include.